 On 3rd April 2020, Singapore Prime Minister Lee Hsien Loong announced "circuit breaker" to contain the spread of COVID-19 in Singapore.
-Currently the country is in the Phase 2 Heightened Alert from 16 May to 13 June 2021 (both dates inclusive).
+At the time this page was setup, the country is in the Phase 2 Heightened Alert since 16th May 2021, as of 10th August 2021.
+Disclaimers apply.

 Ministry of Health

 Get the latest update from the official MOH website: https://www.moh.gov.sg/covid-19

 NOTE: Beware of scam calls, message, email, etc. When in doubt, please verify the authenticity of phone calls by calling MOH hotline at 1800-333-9999.

 Phone numbers starting with 1800 are totally free of charge!